thiviyanT/torch-rgcn/README.md

 # Torch RGCN

-This is a PyTorch implementation of the Relational Graph Convolutional Network (RGCN), a graph embedding network proposed by by Schlichtkrull **et al.**
+This is a PyTorch implementation of the Relational Graph Convolutional Network (RGCN), an embedding framework for relational graphs proposed by by Schlichtkrull **et al.**
 [Modeling Relational Data with Graph Convolutional Networks](https://arxiv.org/abs/1703.06103).

-In our recent workshop paper, we reproduce the link prediction and node classification experiments from the original paper and furthermore, present four RGCN extensions that address the shortcomings of typical GCNs.
+In our workshop paper, we reproduce the relation prediction  and node classification experiments from the original paper and furthermore, present three RGCN extensions that address the shortcomings of typical GCNs.

 Our workshop paper:
 [Reproducing the Relational Graph Convolutional Network: Lessons We Learned!](https://www.overleaf.com/read/hnvnwhhhtxrt)